singularityhub/singularity-hpc/docs/getting_started/developer-guide.rst

      - false
    * - description
      - Additional information for the registry entry
      - false
+   * - env
+     - A list of environment variables to be defined in the container (key value pairs, e.g. var: value)
+     - false
+   * - features
+     - Optional key, value paired set of features to enable for the container.
+Currently allowed keys: *gpu*.
+Allowed values: *true*, *false* (default)
+     - false

 Other supported (but not yet developed) fields could include different unique